rita-garcia/unicanterbury-p3pt/_sources/p3-post.rst

 Post Test
 -----------------------------------------------------

-Please try to solve each of the following problems.
-Do not use any outside resources.
+Please answer the following problems to the best of your ablity without any outside help.
+You can skip any question that you do not feel qualifed to answer or stop working on question after you worked on it for about five minutes without solving it.

 Problems
 ==============

-.. selectquestion:: iwgex1-p3-post-starts-with-c-ac
-   :fromid: funct_loops_writecode1q-post
-   :points: 10

 .. selectquestion:: iwgex1-p3-post-get-part-ac
    :fromid: get_part_ac
+   :points: 10

+.. selectquestion:: iwgex1-p3-post-get-city-state
+   :fromid: get-city-state
    :points: 10

 .. selectquestion:: iwgex1-p3-post-is-descending